Yomguithereal/talisman/README.md

 The library's full documentation can be found [here](https://yomguithereal.github.io/talisman/).

+## Bibliography

+An extensive bibliography of the methods & functions implemented by the library can be found [here](./BIBLIOGRAPHY.md).

 ## Goals

 * :package: **Modular**: the library is completely modular.
 This means that if you only need to compute a `levenshtein` distance, you will only load the relevant code.